Hlöd: Claiming His Inheritance

-Mustering the Horde
+Mustering The Horde

 Humli decided that they muster all the might of the Huns and attack the Goths.
 As soon as spring arrived they gathered an army so vast, that the steppes were depleted of men of fighting age.
 Every man who could carry arms down to twelve-year-olds, and every horse from two years of age and older.
 All in all the Huns mustered a horde of 343,200 mounted warriors.

-The Death of Hervor, Hlöd's sister
+The Death of Hervor, Hlöd's Sister

 When the horde was gathered they rode through Myrkviðr which separated Reidgotaland from the land of the Huns.
 As the horde came out of the forest they arrived at a populous country of flat plains.
 On the plains there was a fortress with a strong garrison commanded by Hervor, the sister of Angantyr and Hlöd, together with Ormar, her foster-father.

-One morning as the sun was rising above the steppes, Hervor stood on a watchtower and saw a great cloudstorm rising southwards over the forest.
+One morning as the sun was rising above the steppes, Hervor stood on a watchtower and saw a great cloud storm rising southwards over the forest.
 It hid the sun for a long time.
 Suddenly, she saw under the cloud a mass of gold.
 There were gilded helmets, shields and corselets and she realized that it was the horde which had arrived.

 Hervor asked the trumpeter to blow a summons to gather the forces.
 Then she told Ormar to ride and meet the Huns and challenge them to do battle in front of the southern gate.
 Ormar rode to the Goths and told them that they would do battle outside the southern gate.

 Outside that gate, there was a mighty battle, and since the horde was much larger, the Goths fell and finally Hervor was slain.
 When Ormar saw her die he retreated together with all those who were faint of heart.
 He rode day and night to reach king Angantyr in Arheimar.

-The Goths prepare
+The Goths Prepare

 As the Huns pillaged and burnt far and wide in Reidgotaland, Ormar arrived at Arheimar and related that the marches were burning at the hands of the Huns and that his sister was dead.
 Angantyr's lips were drawn back and said that his brother had not treated Hervor like a sister, and then he watched his small company and stated that the more men one needs the less one has.
 Gizur, the aged King of the Geats, said that he would fight for Angantyr and he would ask for no recompense.

 Heidrek had instated a law that if an army invaded a land and the king of that country marked a field with hazel poles, the marauding army would stop pillaging until there had been battle inside the poles.

 The old Gizur armed himself with good weapons and leapt on his horse like a young man.
 Then he asked where Angantyr desired to meet the Huns.
 Angantyr answered that he wished to meet them on the plains of the Danube below the Hills of Ash, where the Goths had oft been victorious.